-We have aways sought out gift recommendations from diverse companies.
-But with Father’s Day just a few of weeks away, we thought it it was the perfect opportunity to specifically curate some favorite edible (and drinkable) gift ideas from Black-owned food companies we love.
-Just order online, and deliver right to your favorite dad, stepdad, granddad, godfather, or other father figure in your life!
+And with Father’s Day right around the corner, we think it’s the perfect opportunity to specifically curate some favorite edible (and drinkable) gift ideas from Black-owned food companies we love.
+Just order online and have your gifts delivered right to your favorite dad, stepdad, granddad, godfather, or other father figure in your life!

-While you’re at it, check out these ways you can support Black-owned restaurants in your community with take-out meals for Father’s Day, cool merch as gifts, orr gift cards to be used at a later date.
+While you’re at it, check out these ways you can support Black-owned restaurants in your community as well with take-out meals for Father’s Day, cool merch as gifts, or gift cards to be used at a later date.

 What’s most important though: This isn’t a one-time kind of thing that fades in a month or two.
 If you tend to order from the same places every time you need a gift, look at this as an opportunity to seek out some incredible new brands and shops, and diversify your list of resources.
 You are guaranteed to find a few new favorites!

 – Be sure to check out our entire Father’s Day Gift Guide on Cool Mom Picks! –

 This post contains affiliate links, which means we may receive a small commission from certain purchases to help support the work we do at no additional cost to you.
 Thanks for supporting independent publishers!